POPWorldMedia/MLocker/README.md

 * Add entire albums or playlists to the queue.
 * Shuffle all the things, instantly.
 * Artist view shows all the albums, and all the songs (you can shuffle those, too).
+* Song info modal to view the metadata.
 * Responsive view works in your desktop browser and your mobile device.
 * Install it as a quasi-progressive web app, with an icon in your taskbar or launcher.
 Works great with Chrome/Edge, Safari and Firefox, on Android and Windows.
 (On iOS, lists won't continue to play if you launch from a start screen icon, but it will work in Safari.)